Functions

 This is rather close to the way mathematicians define exponentiation and arguably describes the concept more clearly than the loop we used in Chapter 2.
 The function calls itself multiple times with ever smaller exponents to achieve the repeated multiplication.

-This implementation has one problem, however: in typical JavaScript implementations, it’s about three times slower than a version using a for loop.
+However, this implementation has one problem: in typical JavaScript implementations, it’s about three times slower than a version using a for loop.
 Running through a simple loop is generally cheaper than calling a function multiple times.

 The dilemma of speed versus elegance is an interesting one.
 You can see it as a kind of continuum between human-friendliness and machine-friendliness.
 Almost any program can be made faster by making it bigger and more convoluted.
 The programmer has to find an appropriate balance.